 Below, we will discuss all the quick tips and procedures you need to follow while applying gorilla glue on fiberglass.

-As we mentioned earlier, use GorillaWeld and not the regular glue working with fiberglass is not easy, and you need to use heavy-duty epoxy.
+As we mentioned earlier, use GorillaWeld and not the regular glue.
+Working with fiberglass is not easy, and you will need to use heavy-duty epoxy.

 Make sure to clean the surface with a cloth and remove all dust and debris.
 Also, dry the surface properly.
 Sometimes GorillaWeld might have a tough time sticking to a smooth surface; slightly rub the surface to make it a bit rougher.

-Make sure to apply the mixture within three minutes to the required surface or the fiberglass.
+Make sure to apply the mixture within three minutes to the surface or the fiberglass.

 Leave the surface for 24 hours entirely without touching or disturbing the product in any way.
 Proper drying time will ensure that the fiberglass is perfectly stuck without any problem.

-Always seal the tube caps properly so that no air can insert inside the tube and keep the tubes in a cool and dry place.
+Always seal the tube caps properly to keep it airtight and keep the tubes in a cool and dry place.